-This resource provides rationale and context to justify the recommendations, potentially helping review boards without a CHD expert.
-It offers specific, objective criteria the RRBs can use in evaluating exception requests, potentially increasing standardization of decision-making.
+This resource provides rationale and context to justify the recommendations, potentially helping review boards without an ACHD expert.
+It offers specific, objective criteria the RBs can use in evaluating exception requests, potentially increasing standardization of decision-making.

 Challenging to objectively quantify severity of illness